webplatform/docs/tutorials/workers_basics/index.md

 Web Workers utilize thread-like message passing to achieve parallelism.
 They're perfect for keeping your UI refresh, performant, and responsive for users.

+===Types of Web Workers===

+It's worth noting that the [http://www.whatwg.org/specs/web-workers/current-work/ specification] discusses two kinds of Web Workers, [http://www.whatwg.org/specs/web-workers/current-work/#dedicated-workers-and-the-worker-interface Dedicated Workers] and [http://www.whatwg.org/specs/web-workers/current-work/#sharedworker Shared Workers].
+This article will only cover Dedicated Workers, and will refer to them as "web workers" or "workers" throughout.

 }}
 {{Compatibility_Section
 |Not_required=No